 The Finnish Taekwondo Federation in a nutshell

-Taekwondo was introduced in Finland in the end of 70's by master Hwang Dae Jin.
+Taekwondo was introduced in Finland in the end of 1970's by master Hwang Dae Jin.
 The Finnish Taekwondo Federation was founded in 1980.
 Since then Taekwondo has been growing both in size and popularity.
-The Finnish Taekwondo Federation is a member of the National Olympic Committee and the National Paralympic Committee, as well as World Taekwondo and World Taekwondo Europe.
+The Finnish Taekwondo Federation is a member of the National Olympic Committee and the National Paralympic Committee, as well as World Taekwondo and European Taekwondo Union.

-Finnish Taekwondo Federation has approximately 70 member clubs around Finland.
-The total number of Taekwondo practitioners in Finland is approximately 7 000, while a bit less than 2000 of them posses the Taekwondo Federation's licence.
+Finnish Taekwondo Federation has 69 member clubs around Finland.
+The total number of Taekwondo practitioners in Finland is approximately 7 900, while a bit less than 1 200 of them posses the Taekwondo Federation's licence.

 The Finnish Taekwondo Federation has the main office in Helsinki (Sporttitalo, Valimotie 10).
 There are the posts of Secretary General and Education Manager.
 The National Training Centre is located in Turku.
 The Youth Olympic Coach works there with the best Taekwondo athletes.
 In addition, several other Taekwondo experts give voluntarily their input in serving Taekwondo people and developing Taekwondo in Finland.